-#1 Updated by Gavin Macaulay - over 10 years ago
+#1 Updated by Gavin Macaulay - almost 15 years ago

 Qgis currently displays polygon and linestring labels at the position given by the mean of the points that define the polygon or linestring.
 Label 1246 looks to be in the appropriate place under that scheme.

 More intelligent placing of labels is something that we are planning for later releases of qgis.
 In the meantime, it is possible to use the 'Data defined position' abilities of the label dialog box to use data in your data source to place labels.

 See ticket #54 for some other wishes to do with labels.

 #2 Updated by Redmine Admin almost 15 years ago

 Maybe I don't get something, but the way I understand what you are saying means that the 1246 should be somewhere within the the polygon it belongs to, ie. the yellow-highlited one?
 But it's not, as yuo can see - it's way under that polygon.
 This is the main problem.

 #6 Updated by Tim Sutton about 14 years ago

 Replying to [comment:4 [email protected]]: